Frequently Asked Questions

 Parents have the opportunity to lend their talent on special curriculum-related school projects, and they can bring their interests, hobbies, and talents to the students through Bowman Late Day program clubs or short-term classes.

 All Bowman parents are automatically members of the Bowman Community Association (BCA) and are invited to attend parent meetings throughout the year.
 These meetings are intended to address parent concerns, build community, plan educational and school-wide events, and help parents keep abreast of what is happening at the school.
 Parent input into meeting topics is welcome.

 The school holds occasional social events that include all families.
 Two of our most popular events are Octoberfest in the fall and International Fair in the spring.

 Bowman conducts an annual fundraising campaign.
 Unlike many independent schools, Bowman parents are not formally obligated to contribute annually to the school’s fundraising efforts.
 However, personal donations and individual, corporate or foundation grants, are necessary, welcome, and encouraged so Bowman can continue to deliver its superior curriculum, teacher-student ratios, facilities, and year-round, full-day program.
 Bowman is a nonprofit school, and all donations to Bowman are fully tax-deductible.

 Please contact the school for the current tuition amount and payment options.
 Call our office at (650) 813-9131 and ask for Gaggan Bhella (Director of Admissions).

-The only additional fee that Bowman has historically charged is for the Middle School field trips to Boston, Europe, or Japan.
+The only additional fee that Bowman has historically charged is for the Middle School field trips.
 Bowman does not assess additional fees for books, materials, field trips, snacks, or the extended day schedule.
 The school’s tuition is set to cover all recurring educational costs.